elettralucchesi/Radiomic_Extraction/README.md

 The extracted features can then be used for further analysis or machine learning tasks.

 The files you see in the `output_files/` directory serve as an example result, generated using the segmentation masks and MRI images stored in the `data/` directory.
+**Please note that the example in the output files is based on the default configuration of 3D mode, which is specified in the `config.ini` file.
+Additionally, the radiomic features are extracted using the provided `pyradiomics_config.yaml` file included as an example.**
+This configuration file is set up for a comprehensive radiomic feature extraction, including texture features (GLCM, GLRLM, GLSZM, GLDM, NGTDM), first-order statistics, and shape features.
+The extraction is performed on the original image and also on transformed images using Wavelet and Laplacian of Gaussian (LoG) filters.
+For more detailed information on the extracted features, please refer to this website: [Radiomic Features- pyradiomics](https://pyradiomics.readthedocs.io/en/latest/features.html)

+---
-### License
+## License
+---
 This project is licensed under the **MIT License**.
 See the `LICENSE` file for more details.

+---
+## Author
+---
+This project was developed by Elettra Lucchesi